awestover/skyspace/posts/analysis/src/compiled/measure_theory.aug.md

 \DeclareMathOperator{\Var}{\text{Var}}

-# Measure Theory
+# Measure Theory:

----
+Today I am going to talk about measure theory.

-> Alek: You know what's trash?
+> Alek: You know what's trash? \

-> Rand: What?
+> Rand: What? \

-> Alek: The Reiman integral.
+> Alek: The Reiman integral. \

-> Rand: How so?
+> Rand: How so? \
 > Alek: It's just so $\mathbb{R}^n$-y yah know?
 And it can't even handle integrating really basic functions like the indicator function for $\mathbb{Q}\cap [0,1]$.
-Ugh, if only there was a better way.
+Ugh, if only there was a better way. \

-> Rand: Well what could you do besides partitioning the domain, and summing over function values on each element of the partition?
+> Rand: Well what could you do besides partitioning the domain, and summing over function values on each element of the partition? \

-> Alek: What if you instead *partition the codomain*, and then see how much of the domain fits into the codomain bins?
+> Alek: What if you instead *partition the codomain*, and then see how much of the domain fits into the codomain bins? \

-> Rand: How do you measure how much of the domain falls into the codomain bins?
+> Rand: How do you measure how much of the domain falls into the codomain bins? \
 > Alek: ***Measure Theory!!!***

----

 # A Measure Space